Synxian/webnovel-to-epub/README.md

 1. cover_link: Link to the desired cover image.
 1. style: the css for the epub, default css from the yumemiru danshi epubs by PT Scans
 1. add_images: TBD
+1. extra_funcs: List with additional (in_place) functions for content cleansing

 For more information about language parameter refer to: http://www.ietf.org/rfc/rfc4646.txt